jkenney0501/dbt_superstore_dim_model/README.md

 The star schema model that is being engineered is as follows:
 <img src="assets/Superstore ERD (2).png" width="1000">

+Lets walk through the various layers used in this project:

 ## External Stage Set Up with Snowflake DDL